danielaparker/jsoncons/README.md

 ## Acknowledgements

-A big thanks to the comp.lang.c++ community for help with design details, especially to Martin Bonner and Öö Tiib.
+A big thanks to the comp.lang.c++ community for help with implementation details, especially to Martin Bonner and Öö Tiib.

 The jsoncons platform dependent binary configuration draws on to the excellent MIT licensed [tinycbor](https://github.com/intel/tinycbor).